csimth335/MTH335/test-2-review.md

 # Review for test 2

+> 11/11: Please let me know if something seems wrong.
+I may add more questions, but wanted to get this up sooner than later.

 This is some of the material that will be up for testing on test 2.

 ## Chapter 3